dbuchwald/6502/Documentation/Blog/29_Big_day_for_DB6502.md

 Still, where were these spikes coming from?

-Now, I can't say for sure, but the explanation I came up with was the following: I assumed that USBASP can easily pull down RESET line, but in fact, it has pretty limited sink capability, restricted by 270 Ohm RS resistor as seen [here](https://www.fischl.de/usbasp/):
+Now, I can't say for sure, but the explanation I came up with was the following: I assumed that USBASP can easily pull down RESET line, but in fact, it has pretty limited sink capability, restricted by 270 Ohm R6 resistor as seen [here](https://www.fischl.de/usbasp/):

 ![29_USBASP_sink](Images/29_USBASP_sink.png)

 With 5V supply it should be able to sink no more than 18mA.
-Probably this is reduced by some parasitic capacitance (?) on the programmer, and each next time it's just not enough to keep the voltage low enough, causing this strange behavior.
+Probably this is reduced by some parasitic capacitance (?) on the programmer input, and each next time it's just not enough to keep the voltage low enough, causing this strange behavior.

 Maybe you have some better explanation for it?
 I would love to hear in the comments below.

 ## Solving the problem

 Basically I needed a way to pull the RESET line to GND stronger than the USBASP does that.
-I tried two options, and they both worked.
+I tried two options, and surprisingly, they both worked.
 One is to connect USBASP RESET output to P-MOSFET gate (with pull-up resistor) and pull the RESET line via source and drain to GND.

 ![29_mosfet](Images/29_mosfet.png)